 As part of UNT’s commitment to openness, all UNT ETDs are placed in the UNT ETD repository and made available via the online UNT Libraries catalog for reading and/or downloading by all users, including being crawled and indexed by online search engines (e.g., Google).
 ETDs are available in perpetuity; in addition, there are no restrictions regarding who can download the file or how many times it can be downloaded.

-If you have created intellectual property in the course of your research *OR* are subject to a non-disclosure agreement (NDA), please contact UNT’s Office of Innovation and Commercialization (OIC) for guidance.
+If you have created intellectual property in the course of your research or are subject to a non-disclosure agreement (NDA), please contact UNT’s Office of Innovation and Commercialization (OIC) for guidance.

 The UNT Thesis Manual: Formatting the Dissertation/Thesis

-Your first stop when formatting your dissertation or thesis should be our Thesis & Dissertation Manual.
 Additionally, we have many resources in our Writing section that can provide you with insight on copyright issues, plagiarism, style guides and the like.

 Ready to Submit?